reworkhow/JWAS.jl/docs/src/manual/workflow.md

 | Incomplete Genomic LMM    |              X|         X |          X| phenotypes <= pedigree and genotypes <= pedigree|

-* **Incomplete Genoimc LMM** is also called "single-step" methods in animal breeding.
+* **Incomplete Genomic LMM** is also called "single-step" methods in animal breeding.

 * Pedigree information may be used in **Complete Genomic LMM** as a seperate polygenic term to account for genetic variance not explained by the genomic information (e.g., SNPs).